-Basis of Presentation

-The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) as applicable to not-for-profit organizations.
+Basis of Presentation - The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") as applicable to not-for-profit organizations.

-Cash and Cash Equivalents

-For purposes of the statements of cash flows, CSTA considers all highly liquid instruments with an original maturity of three months or less to be cash equivalents.
+Cash and Cash Equivalents - CSTA considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.